 The law becomes complex when a fetus dies due to negligence of doctors or other medical staff.
 Some states allow parents to file a wrongful death claim on behalf of a dead fetus.
 In other states, the child must have been born alive before legal action can be taken.
 Contact Fayetteville wrongful death lawyers to see what the laws are in your state.

 If your loved one was involved in a car accident or any other type of personal injury that led to their death, you may be able to file a wrongful death claim.
-The Law Offices of Shane Smith has Fayetteville wrongful death lawyers who will give your case the attention it deserves.
+The Shane Smith Law has Fayetteville wrongful death lawyers who will give your case the attention it deserves.
 Call us today at 404-513-5415, and ask about their free booklet 10 Mistakes That Can Ruin Your Georgia Wreck Case.